 - Compensation for any improved benefits you would have received

-- Repayment of your attorney fees
+- Repayment of employment attorney fees

 - Compensation for pain and suffering as a result of the failure to promote, and/or